ArthurGomesAraujo/SOLID-And-Design-Patterns/README.md

 Inside every topic, there's a brief explanation of the context of the code and how to better it, using the context of the principle or pattern described.

+The Design Patterns are divided into three categories:

+1. Creational - Deal with the process of creation of objects and classes.
+2. Structural - Deal with how classes and objects are arranged or composed.
+3. Behavioral - How classes and objects interact & communicate with each other.